Typhoid and paratyphoid

 If you suspect you might have typhoid or paratyphoid then see your doctor immediately, especially if you have visited high-risk countries.
 A sample of your urine, faeces or blood will be tested for Salmonella typhi and Salmonella paratyphi.

 Without treatment, typhoid and paratyphoid fever can be life-threatening.
-Treatment includes drinking plenty of water or oral rehydration drinks (e.g. Gastrolyte) and taking antibiotics prescribed by your doctor.
+Treatment includes drinking plenty of water or oral rehydration drinks (e.g. Gastrolyte or Hydrolyte) and taking antibiotics prescribed by your doctor.

 When travelling to developing countries, you can reduce your risk of infection by: